zpostfacto/RushHourSolver/README.md

 game included.
 Just comment in the appropriate one.
 We use the same basic format for describing the board as the cards do that come with the game.

+You can learn a great deal about how the code "thinks" thorugh the problem by modifying the code to set DEBUG_PROGRESS_OUTPUT=true.

 I hope you find the code interesting and useful.